USAG Stuttgart Public Affairs

-Speed cameras are much more common in Stuttgart and throughout Germany than they are in the U.S. Unfortunately, the Law Center lacks legal authority to assist drivers who received a speeding ticket or other traffic citation.
+Speed cameras are much more common in Stuttgart and through-out Germany than they are in the U.S. Unfortunately, the Law Center lacks legal authority to assist drivers who received a speeding ticket or other traffic citation.
 The Office can, however, help translate the letter and explain the situation.
 So can Army Community Service.
-Prompt payment of the fines is highly recommended.
+Prompt payment of fines is highly recommended.

 The U.S. Army in Europe vehicle registry records German traffic violations and assigns traffic points.
 Drivers who get 12 or more traffic points in a one-year period face a mandatory license suspension under the Army in Europe Regulations.
 Those caught driving on a suspended license face a five-year revocation of driving privileges.

-For instance, in German culture, German citizens are encouraged to report inappropriate behavior parking in a no-parking area.
-If someone tells you that you are parked in the wrong spot, it would behoove you to move; small confrontations combined with a language barrier quickly escalate, resulting in police involvement, hefty fines and court costs.
-In Germany, if you flip someone off or use aggressive language toward someone else, you can be sued and forced to pay what is known as “Schmerzensgeld” or “pain money.”
+German culture encourages citizens to report inappropriate behavior, like parking in a no-parking area or littering.
+If someone tells you that you are parked in the wrong spot, you should move; small confrontations combined with a language barrier can quickly escalate, resulting in police involvement, hefty fines and court costs.
+In Germany, if you use a rude gesture or aggressive language toward someone else, you can be sued and forced to pay what is known as “Schmerzensgeld” or “pain money.”

 In Germany, folding, locking-blade knives and all knives with a blade longer than 12cm (4.7 inches) are generally banned.
-For more information, you can visit the German government’s English translation of their weapons laws at their website www.bmjv.de.
-Click the top menu link for the English page, then scroll down and find the link to Translations of Statutes and Ordinances.
-The laws affecting knives are under WaffG, or Weapons Act.
+Furthermore, the following knives are considered weapons: spring knives; fall knives; fist knives; butterfly knives; one-hand knives with a blade longer than 12cm; and knives with a stationary blade longer than 12 cm.
 If you choose to carry a pocketknife, never carry it to a local fest, large public gatherings, places where alcohol is consumed and where there will be a police presence.
 For more information on Statutes and Ordinances, visit www.bmjv.de.
 The laws affecting knives are under WaffG, or Weapons Act.